denten-books/plain-text/4-format.md

 exercise of power.
 Like all violence it does not stand for anything.
 It is an arrangement, a rearrangement of matter.

+With this insight we can begin to approach the peculiarity of formatting.
+Somewhere between idea and material, formatting is what relates content to matter.
+Disembodied and emptied of contact it means nothing.
+As one example of a familiar format think of a paragraph.
+Conventionally, writers use paragraph to break up the flow of monolithic thought on a page.
+The paragraph is a container of sort.
+It is a box.
+Emptied of contents, it simply ceases to exist.
+Can there be an empty paragraph?
+For that matter, can the shape of the paragraph persists without the material confines of the page or some other spatial medium, capable of extending into the two dimensions.
+Can a paragraph unfold a long a line?
+Or into the third dimension?
+These are non-sensual questions, because any convention less or more than the paragraph would simply be something other than the paragraph: another format.
+It is like asking one to imagine a flat shoebox.
+Such a container could no longer hold shoes.
+Similarly, the paragraph identifies a particular arrangement of elements.
+Any other arrangement would go by another name.

+## Metaphor Machine

 Wittgenstein: pretending to read.
 Pretending to understand.
 Turing's answer the imitation game.